isomerpages/nlb-biblioasia/_videos/From Book to Cook/Rediscovering Mee Maidin.md

 description: ""
 third_nav_title: From Book to Cook
 ---
 #### We are familiar with local Malay favourites such as _mee rebus_ and _mee siam_.
 But mention _mee maidin_ and you might get puzzled looks.
-Join author Khir Johari as he recreates this rare dish from Kampong Glam and takes a deep dive into its history and its star ingredient – krill.
+Join author Khir Johari as he recreates this rare dish from Kampong Gelam and takes a deep dive into its history and its star ingredient – krill.

 <style>.embed-container {position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class="embed-container"><iframe src="https://www.youtube.com/embed/T0i0lbiblQs" frameborder="0" allowfullscreen=""></iframe></div>